gbeced/pyalgotrade/doc/tutorial.rst

 Let's say you have an idea for a trading strategy and you'd like to evaluate it with historical data and see how it behaves, then PyAlgoTrade should allow you to do so with minimal effort.

-Before I move on I would like to thank Pablo Jorge who helped reviewing the design and documentation.
+Before I move on I would like to thank Pablo Jorge who helped reviewing the initial design and documentation.

 **This tutorial was developed on a UNIX environment, but the steps to adapt it to a Windows environment should be straightforward.**